vasilakisfil/Introspected-REST/README.md

 open doors whose opening mechanism we have never seen before.

-In any case, in Introspected REST we embrace semantic web by employing the necessary MicroTypes and we don't really feel that this work is related to Introspected REST in a competing sence but instead, both concepts could complement each other.
+In any case, in Introspected REST we embrace semantic web by employing the necessary MicroTypes and we don't really feel that this work is related to Introspected REST in a competing sense but instead, both concepts could complement each other.
 In fact, we feel that using linked data is just great and API designers should employ it more often.